aheare/AlyssaR/README.md

-# AlyssaR
+# Alyssa Heare
-Get to know me!
+###Get to know me!

+Hi! thank you for checking out my Github.